Chatpati

-Chatpati (Hindi: चटपटी; English: Spiced) is a 1983 Bollywood film directed by V. Ravindra and produced by Deven Verma, starring Smita Patil and Raj Kiran in lead role.
+Chatpatee (Hindi: चटपटी; English: Spiced) is a 1983 Bollywood film directed by V. Ravindra and produced by Deven Verma, the film stars Smita Patil and Raj Kiran in lead role.
 The film also has a huge supporting cast including Reema Lagoo, Sudhir Dalvi, Shreeram Lagoo, Mumtaz Shanti, Preeti Ganguli and Jayshree T.

 Plot

 This is the story of a girl, her dreams and madness about a perfect groom.